 |Weight||84kg (13st 3lb)|

-After becoming the youngest player to take part in a professional club match George Ford, the former England U18 captain, enjoyed the accolade of being crowned the IRB Young Player of the Year for 2011 after his eye-catching displays for the England U20 side, for which he played in 11 consecutive matches and amassed 143 points.
-He converted seven of the nine tries when he led the team to a 59-3 win over Scotland at Firhill in his most recent appearance in February.
+After becoming the youngest player to take part in a professional club match George Ford, the former England U18 captain, enjoyed the accolade of being crowned the IRB Young Player of the Year for 2011 after his eye-catching displays for the England U20 side.

-He was also the only person involved in a team sport to be among a shortlist of ten for the 2009 BBC Young Sports Personality of the Year award.
+George was also the only person involved in a team sport to be among a shortlist of ten for the 2009 BBC Young Sports Personality of the Year award and made his England Saxons’ debut against Ireland Wolfhounds at Galway last January, playing against Scotland A at Newcastle the following week.

-He first played for Leicester Tigers at the age of 16 years and 237 days in the LV=Cup match against Leeds Carnegie in November 2009 but that was not all.
-George was in direct fly half opposition to his older brother Joe, now back with Leeds from Northampton Saints, and they were watched by proud father Mike, the former England defence coach.
+He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Leeds Carnegie in November 2009, but that was not all.
+He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach.
 George’s younger brother Jacob, now at Harrow School, has played for Saddleworth Rangers.

-George had made 20 senior appearances for Leicester by the end of last season, including ten in the Premiership, and scored 110 points overall.
-He has also won the Premier A League title twice and played for the club in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July last year.
-He is now a Tigers’ first team squad member.
+George, who has joined Bath Rugby for 2013/4, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
+He also won the Premier A League title twice and played for the club in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July 2011.

-It is a distant echo from Saddleworth Rangers RLFC where George was first involved in rugby at the age of four.
-He moved on to Wigan Warriors and Bradford Bulls and studied for A levels in English, Physical Education and Psychology at Rishworth School, Halifax.
+It has been a long journey from Saddleworth Rangers RLFC where George was first involved in rugby at the age of four.
+He moved on to Wigan Warriors and Bradford Bulls and studied for A levels in English, PE and psychology at Rishworth School, Halifax.

 George, Oldham born, has toured Argentina with England U18 and in August 2009 contributed 20 points when South Africa Schools were overpowered 45-13 at Kimberley.
 He had converted ten of the 15 tries in the previous tour match that brought a 95-0 triumph over Western Province.